 9 July - 27 November 2016

-From George Orwell’s 'Animal Farm' to a statue of an assassinated politician, the sources of inspiration behind the paintings in this year's exhibition were varied and wide-ranging.
-Similarly diverse were the painting materials used by some of this year’s artists, from Plasticine on an altered book cover to acrylic on sheets of industrial aluminium foil.
+From George Orwell’s 'Animal Farm' to a statue of an assassinated politician, the sources of inspiration behind the paintings in the 2016 exhibition were varied and wide-ranging.
+Similarly diverse were the painting materials used by some of the artists, from Plasticine on an altered book cover to acrylic on sheets of industrial aluminium foil.

 Open to all painters in the UK, works for the exhibition were selected anonymously by an independent jury.
 The Prize continued to honour the principles of open submission and democratic selection.

 We are also greatly honoured to display the dynamic prizewinning paintings from the John Moores Painting Prize China exhibition.

 The winner of the John Moores Painting Prize 2016 and the recipient of £25,000, was Michael Simpson with his painting 'Squint (19)'.

 The winner of the Visitors' Choice award, sponsored by Rathbones was Donal Moloney for his painting Cave Floor.

 The exhibition was accompanied by a fully-illustrated catalogue, which is available from our shop.

 Find out more

 The John Moores Painting Prize is delivered in partnership with the John Moores Liverpool Exhibition Trust and is supported by our exhibition partner Weightmans.